All consultations are by appointment only.

 Our practice provides wheelchair access and staff will assist any patients when necessary.
-Both our clinics have disabled parking out the front of the clinics and we have a wheelchair available for transporting patients to and from vehicles.
+Our clinics have disabled parking at each of the clinics and we have a wheelchair available for transporting patients to and from vehicles.

-Patients who do not speak english, have the option of choosing to have professional interpretor services used or for a family member to be present to act as the translator.
+Patients who do not speak English, have the option of choosing to have professional interpreter services used or for a family member to be present to act as the translator.

 Our practice has a no smoking policy

 Personal Health Information